Status: Finished Airing

 To sum up, the production values are impressive indeed, and the style is memorable & totally appropriate for the show.

-Well, Ergo Proxy is a story-driven series which normally means it's not the characters that are important but the roles they play in the story; nevertheless, they do have significant merits of their own.
-Unlike many other shows that endow each character with one or two exaggerated features (extreme cuteness, extreme coolness etc.) at the cost of everything else, Ergo Proxy successfully avoids that common pattern by presenting a trio of very well-balanced protagonists in Re-l Mayer, Vincent Law and Pino:
+The other interesting aspect is how the characters don't feel overblown in any way.
+Unlike many other series that endow each character with one or two exaggerated features (extreme cuteness, extreme coolness etc.), often at the cost of everything else, Ergo Proxy successfully avoids that common pattern by presenting a trio of very well-balanced protagonists in Re-l Mayer, Vincent Law and Pino:

 - as for Pino, she's an autoreiv that accompanies Re-l & Vincent, providing some nice examples of man & machine interaction as well as some lightheartedness to compensate for the grim & serious setting.
-And mind you, she never gets sickeningly moe because she acts like a normal girl of her age and not some typical loli you often see in anime.
+She is an awesome & very lovable character who at the same time never gets sickeningly moe because she acts like a normal girl of her age and not some typical loli you often see in anime.

 Also, the show has one more protagonist i.e. Ergo Proxy, but the identity & role of that guy is a huge spoiler so I can't tell you anything about him - you'll have to learn it yourself.

-Overall, I would say that the right balance in characterization is what makes the protagonists very realistic, and while there may be people who don't like it I really enjoy this approach.
-What I enjoy even more, however, is the excellent development they receive, especially Vincent who goes through a dangerous & often bewildering journey of self-discovery and changes completely in the process.
-The supporting cast receive their share of development as well, with Raul Creed, Daedalus, Hoody and Iggy being the most outstanding examples.
+Overall, I would say that the right balance in characterization and the natural step-by-step development is what makes the protagonists very realistic, and while there may be people who don't like it because they find the characters "boring" (or not extreme enough in comparison to other series) I really enjoy this approach.
+What I enjoy no less is that the supporting cast receive a great share of development as well, with Raul Creed, Daedalus, Hoody and Iggy being the most outstanding examples.

-So, even if you don't find the characters that interesting at first, just give them some time and see it for yourself.
+So, in general the characterization is great, and even if you don't find the cast that interesting at first, just give them some time and see it for yourself.

 Perhaps, some parts of the plot could be done better and the character drawings could be more accurate.
 Also, I'm not a fan of either U2 or Radiohead (though those bands are grand).
 Therefore, I can't rank this show a masterpiece.
 But I will easily give it an excellent rating and with lots of pleasure take it to my personal top-10.